Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 ## Example: Modern Mac clients

-This enables Spotlight and AFP stats if Netatalk was built with Spotlight and AFP stats support.
+This enables Spotlight (Finder search) and AFP stats if Netatalk was built with Spotlight and AFP stats support.
 The **mimic model** option is used to make the server look like an Xserve.